roman-milk/roman-milk.github.io/the-sweet-slut-in-training.md

  Her imagination was running wild now and so were her juices.
 She was so hot, so horny.
 Her fingers were working fast now, touching herself in just the right spots and just the right way.
 She stroked her self and teased herself with gentle pinches.
 She came with a single muted cry, "Oooh!" her body tensing, then slowly relaxing in a state of sheer ecstasy.

  Even though it was midnight, she picked up the phone and called Roy.
 "Come get me in the morning," she said.
 She swore she could here him smiling through the phone.
 Little did he know that she was smiling too.
-Report_Story #1